csbailey5t/nlp-ad/readme.md

 The app will run, by default, at `http://localhost:8000`.
 This endpoint simply returns a random, upcoming NC State University Libraries workshop.

 The second endpoint, at `http://localhost:8000/keyword`, accepts a query parameter, `q`, and returns upcoming workshops that match based on keywords extracted from the workshop descriptions.
 For instance, `http://localhost:8000/keyword?q=data+visualization` returns a JSON list of workshops where either `data` or `visualization` is in an extracted keyword.

+The third endpoint, at `http://localhost:8000/titlesimilarity`, accepts a query parameter, `q`, and returns upcoming workshops whose titles meet a sufficient threshhold according to vector similarity, determined by the spaCy `en_core_web_md` model.